jeffcarp/braintree-react/README.md

     width="417" />
 </p>

+> :rotating_light: Warning!
+This module is based on braintree-web v2.
+Now that v3 is out, please consider [using it instead](https://developers.braintreepayments.com/guides/client-sdk/setup/javascript/v3).

 This is a React component that wraps the Drop-In integration from `braintree-web`.
 For issues and information concerning `braintree-web` in general, please see [`braintree/braintree-web`](https://github.com/braintree/braintree-web).

 > Disclaimer: this is not an official Braintree module.